loltf4/syniti-questions/README.md

    but have different IDs).

 The output of the program should list the IDs of each invalid or duplicate record, one per line.
-In the case of duplicates, mark both.
+In the case of duplicates, mark all duplicate IDs.

 Example: